-In the Fall of 2016, Debra was a resident fellow at The Center for Ballet and the Arts at New York University, furthering her research into Hollywood dance history.
+In 2016, Debra was a resident fellow at The Center for Ballet and the Arts at New York University, furthering her research into Hollywood dance history.

 A specialist in the jazz choreographer Jack Cole, Debra curated “All That Jack (Cole),” an historic 18-film retrospective at The Museum of Modern Art in January 2016.
-Among her published writings on Cole is her curator’s essay for MoMA’s “Inside/Out” blogsite, as well as an extended essay written for the Dance Heritage Coalition.
+Among her published writings on Cole is a curator’s essay for MoMA’s “Inside/Out,” as well as an extended essay written for the Dance Heritage Coalition.

-Beyond her presentations at MoMA, Debra has produced and hosted events at The Academy of Motion Picture Arts & Sciences, Jacob’s Pillow Dance Festival, UCLA Film & Television Archive, Dance Camera West, The American Cinematheque, and the Hollywood Heritage Barn.
+Beyond her presentations at MoMA, Debra has produced and hosted events for The Academy of Motion Picture Arts & Sciences, Jacob’s Pillow Dance Festival, UCLA Film & Television Archive, Dance Camera West, The American Cinematheque, and Hollywood Heritage.
+Her events listed here.

-In August 2012, Debra produced “A Tribute to Choreographer Jack Cole,” screening “The I Don’t Care Girl,” with star Mitzi Gaynor in person.
-In September of that year, she co-hosted, with Robert Osborne, “Choreography by Jack Cole,” a full-evening broadcast on Turner Classic Movies (TCM).
+In 2012, Debra produced “A Tribute to Choreographer Jack Cole,” screening “The I Don’t Care Girl,” with star Mitzi Gaynor in person.
+In September of that year, she co-hosted with Robert Osborne, “Choreography by Jack Cole,” a full-evening broadcast on Turner Classic Movies (TCM).